EnLewis/shopify-data-science-challenge/README.md

 The answer to question one consists of a [Jupyter notebook](question1.ipynb) with a series of annotations.
 The provided dataset for this question is uploaded and renamed here as `data_sneakers.csv`.
 Please run the notebook and read the annotations to get the answers.

 ### Question 2
 The answers and queries for question 2 are in the text file [here](question2.txt) and are listed below Queries can be tested at at [this link](https://www.w3schools.com/SQL/TRYSQL.ASP?FILENAME=TRYSQL_SELECT_ALL).
 Note that these queries are not the most optimised.
-They use `GROUP BY` where I might not have to, since I'm a little rusty with SQL.
+They use `GROUP BY` where I might not have to since I'm a little rusty with SQL.
 So I tried to write the queries to be more legible than they are optimised.

 #### Q1.1
 ```MySQL